mtw-programmer/ethereum-hello-world/README.md

 # Ethereum To Do List
-To do list application using ethereum smart contracts.
+To do list application created with solidity smart contracts.

 ## set-up